Box-office bomb

 A box-office bomb (Note: Also known as a box-office flop, box-office failure, or box-office disaster.) is a film that is unprofitable or considered highly unsuccessful during its theatrical run.
-Although any film for which the combined production budget, marketing, and distribution costs exceed the revenue after release has technically "bombed", the term is more frequently used for major studio releases that were highly anticipated, extensively marketed, and expensive to produce, but nevertheless failed commercially.
-Originally, a "bomb" had the opposite meaning, referring instead to a successful film that "exploded" at the box office.
+Any film for which the combined production budget, marketing, and distribution costs exceed the revenue after release is often considered a commercial failure, but the terms "bomb" or "flop" are most frequently used for major studio releases that were highly anticipated, extensively marketed, and expensive to produce, but nevertheless failed commercially.

+A film can fail at the box office for a variety of reasons, including poor marketing or word of mouth, an excessive production budget which proves to be difficult to earn back during the film's initial theatrical run, or simply a lack of public interest.
+Extenuating circumstances such as release timing or world events (such as the COVID-19 pandemic) have also affected film ticket sales.
+Some films may recover from box office failures through other revenue sources, such as home media sales.

+Originally, the term "box-office bomb" had the opposite meaning, referring instead to a successful film that "exploded" at the box office.
 The term continued to be used this way in the United Kingdom into the 1970s.

 Causes

 Negative word of mouth

 With the advent of social media platforms such as Facebook and Twitter in the 2000s, word of mouth regarding new films is easily spread and has had a marked effect on box office performance.
 A film's ability or failure to attract positive or negative commentary can strongly impact its performance at the box office, especially on the opening weekend.
+In the case of Universal's 2026 sex comedy film One Night Only, "despite having a bigger social media universe in its opening weekend at 355M across TikTok, X, YouTube, Facebook and Instagram than It Ends With Us (337M) and Anyone But You (99M)," it flopped at the box office following “mixed-negative leaning chatter" that questioned "the dystopian dating premise", according to social media analytics firm RelishMix.